 University Policies: Course Load

-All baccalaureate degree programs at UofL require at least 120 credit hours, but more may be required in some programs.
-A typical schedule in the fall and spring semesters is 15 semester hours, but, again, varies by semester and program, ranging from 12 to 18 hours.
+All baccalaureate degree programs require at least 120 credit hours, but more may be required in some programs.
+A typical schedule in the fall and spring semesters is 15 semester hours, but may vary by semester and program from 12 to 18 hours.
 Some programs also have planned summer loads.

 Students in good standing typically may take no more than 18 hours in the fall and spring semesters.
-For the summer semester, the total number of hours a student may take varies from unit to unit, with limits of 4 hours in the three-week summer session and 7 hours during each five-week summer session.
 Under special circumstances, students who have completed a minimum of 30 hours at UofL and who have a cumulative grade point average of at least 3.0 may request permission through their advising center to take an overload.
-Overload approvals vary by unit.
-Typically, there are no overloads for summer.
+For the summer semester students are limited to 4 hours in the three-week summer session and 7 hours during each of the five-week summer sessions.
+For the winter session, students are limited to 4 hours.
+Typically, there are no overloads for summer and winter, though overload approvals may vary by unit.
 Permissions are handled by procedures determined by the Dean’s office in each unit, and some units may accept petitions for course overloads above those listed above.

 In addition to the university-wide policies regarding Course Load, students may be subject to the unit-specific requirements listed below.